Season 1

 Episode #1 // Is patent law writing cheques it can’t cash?

-Welcome to IP Provocations!
-In this first episode, we drill experts Janet Freilich and John Liddicoat about the extent to which the promises patent law makes match up with what happens in practice.
+In this first episode of IP Provocations, we drill experts Janet Freilich and John Liddicoat about the extent to which the promises patent law makes match up with what happens in practice.
 Is the system working as it’s supposed to?
 Are patents incentivising the types of innovation we want most?
 Do we still see scientific breakthroughs without them?
 What would happen if every patent was actually enforced?
 And why on earth do people go to the effort of maintaining patents long after they realise the invention they’re protecting is useless?